-- Cook 8 oz. of your pasta of choice in a larger pot.
+2. Cook 8 ounces of your pasta of choice in a larger pot.

-- Add 10.75 oz. (one can) of condensed tomato soup to your pasta and meat over heat.
+4. Add 10.75 ounces (one can) of condensed tomato soup to your pasta and meat over heat.
 Do not add water.
 The consistency of the condensed soup is perfect.

-- Serve with Parmesan cheese (if you have it) on the side (alternative: bake or microwave with your cheese of choice on top).
+6. Serve with parmesan cheese (if you have it) on the side (alternative: bake or microwave with your cheese of choice on top).

 You’ll get 3-4 servings from this recipe, depending on portion size.
 Still skeptical?
 Try it out.
 If you’re looking for something with a bit more pizazz from time to time, give these things a try: